By L. Reuven Pasternak, M.D.

 So it is with great pleasure that we celebrate and salute our nurses, physicians and all our health care professionals during National Nurses Week (May 6 to 12) and National Hospital Week (May 8 to 14).
 While we are grateful all year long for the jobs they do, these special weeks remind us to let these dedicated individuals know how much they are respected and appreciated.

 Because Stony Brook Medicine is an academic medical center and the region’s only tertiary care center, unique medical issues confront our caregivers on a regular basis.
 Each day a new patient or situation challenges us to take the best ideas in medicine and turn them into practical solutions for our patients.
 With our nurses frequently on the front line of care, it is often up to them to lead those efforts.

 But a hospital runs on more than care.
 From those who work to keep our hospital clean, to those who prepare nourishing food, from the experts who maintain our technology, to the landscapers who maintain our grounds, from first-year nurses to the most seasoned medical specialists, every single person at Stony Brook makes a meaningful contribution.

 We are proud of all of the individuals who contribute to Stony Brook — proud of the expertise they offer and the compassionate care they deliver.
 They are the people behind our mission to always strive for excellence as a world-class institution, recognized for outstanding patient care, research and health care education.

 Please join me in extending thanks to all of those who contribute to the exceptional care to our community and beyond.

-L. Reuven Pasternak, MD, is the CEO at Stony Brook University Hospital and vice president for health systems at Stony Brook Medicine
+L. Reuven Pasternak, M.D., is CEO, Stony Brook University Hospital and Vice President for Health Systems, Stony Brook Medicine